FEDERAL

 X

-Consistent with the original building, the four-story Expansion features a 60-foot wide office space that allows for deep penetration of natural daylight and cross ventilation – primary drivers in energy conservation.
+Consistent with the original building, the four-story expansion features a 60-foot wide office space that allows for deep penetration of natural daylight and cross ventilation – primary drivers in energy conservation.
 Many of the sustainable features used in the original structure are returning with marked improvements, due to technological advances.
 These include the following:

 • 6% more efficient roof-top photovoltaic panels